ibm-cloud-docs/vpc/file_storage_vpc_replication.md

 * [Fail over to the replication site](/docs/vpc?topic=vpc-file-storage-failover&interface=ui) - The read/writes from the source file share are paused and a final copy of the file share data is pulled into the replica share.
 The replica share becomes read/write accessible, and a reverse replication relationship is established.
 The original source file share now becomes the replica share and set to read-only.
 The service then begins pulling data from the new source file share.

    If a source file share is compromised, replica shares are a good way to recover operations.
-A [failover](/docs/vpc?topic=vpc-file-storage-failover) to a replica share ensures no disruption to your services.
+A [failover](/docs/vpc?topic=vpc-file-storage-failover) to a replica share helps to ensure no disruption to your services.
    {: tip}

    When you initiate the failover, you can specify what happens to the replication relationship if the failover process times out or fails.
 This option is commonly used when you have a time requirement for how long your file share can be offline.
 You must specify what you want to happen if the operation times out or if the replication fails due to the original site, which is degraded or unavailable.